Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Third-party content

 Third-party content will complicate the CSP, allow more actors to track users, possibly slow page loading, and create more points of failure.
-Some privacy-conscious users actually block third-paraty content: while doing so is fingerprintable, it can reduce the amount of data collected about an already-identified user.
+Some privacy-conscious users actually block third-party content: while doing so is fingerprintable, it can reduce the amount of data collected about an already-identified user.
 Avoid third-party content, if at all possible.

+Some web developers deliver resources using third-party CDNs, such as jsDelivr or Unpkg.
+Traditional wisdom held that doing so would allow different websites to re-use cached resources; however, all mainstream browsers engines now [partition their caches](https://privacycg.github.io/storage-partitioning/) to prevent this behavior.

+If you must use third-party content, ensure that third-party stylesheets and scripts leverage [subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) (check the [<abbr title="Subresource Integrity">SRI</abbr> specification](https://www.w3.org/TR/SRI/)).
+This prevents alteration without your consent.
+If you wish to be extra careful, you could use SRI for first-party resources too.

 About fonts
 -----------

 I recommend setting the default font to `sans-serif`.
+Avoid `system-ui`: [it causes issues](https://infinnie.github.io/blog/2017/systemui.html) among readers whose system fonts don't cover your website's charset.

 If you really want, you could use serif instead of sans-serif; however, serif fonts tend to look worse on low-res monitors.
 Not every screen's <abbr title="Dots Per Inch">DPI</abbr> has three digits.
 Accommodate users' default zoom levels by keeping your font size the same as most similar websites.

 To ship custom fonts is to assert that branding is more important than user choice.
 That might very well be a reasonable thing to do; branding isn't evil!
 That being said, textual websites in particular don't benefit much from branding.
 Beyond basic layout and optionally supporting dark mode, authors generally shouldn't dictate the presentation of their websites; that should be the job of the user agent.
 Most websites are not important enough to look completely different from the rest of the user's system.